List of works similar to the 2020 Utah monolith: Europe

-On December 12, 2020, another mysterious monolith was discovered in Finland.
-Similar to the other monoliths in shape and size, this one was found standing in the middle of a protected field in the small town of Virrat.
+December 12: Virrat; This monolith was found in the middle of a protected field in the small town of Virrat.

-On December 18, 2020, A mystical monolith was found in the field between Riihimäki and Hyvinkää.
+December 18: Uusimaa/Kanta-Häme; A monolith was found in the field between Riihimäki and Hyvinkää.

-On January 6, 2021, a monolith was discovered at the intersection of Kirkkotie and Järventaustantie in Nurmijärvi, about 30 kilometers north of Helsinki.
+2021: January 6; Nurmijärvi; A monolith was discovered at the intersection of Kirkkotie and Järventaustantie in Nurmijärvi, about 30 kilometers north of Helsinki.

-On January 19, 2021, a monolith was discovered at the Neuvoton neighborhood in Hamina, a town near the city of Kotka.
+January 19: Hamina; A monolith was discovered at the Neuvoton neighborhood in Hamina, a town near the city of Kotka.

-France

-On December 5, 2020, a monolith was discovered outside the town of Exireuil in the Deux-Sèvres Department.
-Local artisan welder Ludovic Liaigre later revealed himself to be the creator.
+France: 2020; December 5; Exireuil, Deux-Sèvres; Local artisan welder Ludovic Liaigre later revealed himself to be the creator.

-On December 9, 2020, a 2.5 m monolith was found in Le Havre, Normandy.
-It was later revealed to be an installation of Peppergraphik, a local company.
+December 9: Le Havre, Normandy; A 2.5-meter-tall (8.2 ft) monolith was found in Le Havre and later revealed to be an installation of Peppergraphik, a local company.

-On December 9, 2020, a monolith was found in Toulouse, Haute-Garonne.
-It was revealed to be an installation of the Bricks festival's association a local music festival.

-On December 19, 2020, a monolith appeared near Ambialet in the Tarn Department.